Q & A

 My work explores all aspects of the human experience and the human desire to believe is fascinating to me.
 I have faith, but when it comes to religion I have always felt like a spectator looking in through a window.
 I puzzle over what triggers some to believe and other to reject religion.
 I observe with in myself a strong desire to believe.
 It is so deeply rooted in me that even observing others who have faith, regardless of their religion, brings me a feeling of peace.
 It is the puzzle of that desire that often finds its way into my work.

 Of course the topic of religion can be divisive, but whatever feelings we have about the various religions in the world, they bring people comfort, and I think comfort is a kindness that should be afforded to everyone.

 You were a member of Pharmaka, the artist group.
 Their manifesto, written in 2002, brought to light a number of concerns and criticisms about the state of art at that time.
 Are the concepts discussed in the Pharmaka Manifesto still relevant today?
 Is there still something missing?

 I think that courage is missing on almost every level.
 Many artists are afraid to create what is truly calling them.
 Galleries are afraid to show anything that might not sell.
 Collectors are often afraid to buy anything that might not increase in value.

 The true purpose of art has been lost along the way.

 I admire the artists who continue to speak their truth even when it is overlooked by the masses and I applaud the courageous collectors.
 True patrons of the arts who recognize the power and importance of their role in the arts.
-The mavericks who allow their hearts to decide.

 I think the Pharmaka Manifesto is even more relevant today.
 We have been at a crossroads for a while and the sense of change is palpable.
 We don't need to be told what is good.
 We already have everything we need to decide for ourselves.
 All we need is the courage to step into who we really are.